Cramer-Rao Bounds for Target Parameter Estimation in a Bi-Static IRS-Assisted Radar Configuration: Introduction

-In the proposed IRS-assisted Radar configuration from ~\cite{danilopaper}, an IRS is positioned spatially away from the mono-static radar.
-The radar transmits a signal into its FOV; the target reflects and scatters the incident energy.
-The IRS is oriented (and configured) to ``look'' toward a specific direction that intersects the radar's FOV at a different angle, receive the scattered signal from the target, and steer it back to the radar receiver.
-In this manner, the sensing chain leverages (P3), mimicking certain advantages of bi-static/multi-static radar while maintaining a mono-static radar front-end, thereby eliminating explicit time synchronization errors between Tx and Rx.
-Moreover, employing an IRS panel to realize a bi-static-like sensing geometry in challenging scenarios (e.g., stealth target detection) introduces a novel paradigm: from a geometric sensing standpoint, the IRS-assisted propagation path can often be interpreted as effectively \emph{translating the sensing aperture} to the IRS location and subsequently mapping the estimated target coordinates back into the original radar reference frame.
+In this work, the IRS-assisted radar configuration is inspired by the bi-static radar configuration.
+The position of the IRS panel will coincide with the position of the bi-static receiver which is spatially away from the mono-static radar transceiver.
+This position is determined by the desired FOV, which is the intersection of the transmitter and the IRS beam patterns.
+In addition to this requirement, this configuration requires a line-of-sight path between the IRS and the radar transceiver for the IRS to redirect the target's response towards the radar.
+A dedicated receive chain can process the signal received from this channel.
+The sensing chain therefore leverages (P3), mimicking certain advantages of bi-static/multi-static radar while maintaining a mono-static radar front-end, thereby eliminating explicit time synchronization errors between Tx and Rx.
+Moreover, employing an IRS panel to realize a bi-static-like sensing geometry in challenging scenarios (e.g., stealth target detection) introduces a novel paradigm: from a geometric sensing standpoint, the IRS-assisted propagation path can be interpreted as effectively \emph{translating the sensing aperture} to the IRS location and subsequently mapping the estimated target coordinates back into the original radar reference frame.

 The contributions of the paper are summarized as follows: \begin{itemize} \item The IRS-assisted radar configuration is presented in comparison to bi-static/multi-static radar and existing IRS-assisted radars.
-The associated signal model is systematically developed and reformulated into a parameterized model suitable for CRB/CRLB derivation. \item We derive Cramér--Rao bounds (CRB) for the target angle parameters (azimuth and elevation) under the proposed signal model. \item Extensive simulation studies are performed to validate the performance of the radar system under different geometric and channel conditions. \end{itemize}
+The associated signal model is systematically developed and reformulated into a parametrized model suitable for the Cramér-Rao Bound(CRB) derivation. \item We derive CRB for the target angle parameters (azimuth and elevation) under the proposed signal model. \item Extensive simulation studies are performed to validate the performance of the IRS-assisted radar configuration under different geometric and channel conditions. \end{itemize}